vesuxyz/docs/blog/2024-11-02-about-vesu/index.md

 Here’s what makes Vesu different and how we aim to improve DeFi:

 - **User Experience**: Vesu delivers a FinTech-like experience with the security of Ethereum, using Starknet features like multicalls to make DeFi accessible and user-friendly.
-With our direct integration into the Argent smart wallet for example, users are able to manage their assets and earn yield directly within the wallet.
+With our direct integration into the Argent smart wallet for example, users are able to earn yield directly within the wallet.
 Learn more about our [UX principles](https://docs.vesu.xyz/blog/2024-05-17-vesu-ux-principles).

 ![Integration in Argent Invest](argent-integration.png)
 - **Better Rates**: Vesu’s rates are set by a dynamic interest rate model that automatically adjusts based on real-time demand, ensuring fair and efficient rates without the need for slow, manual governance.
 This approach allows the market to naturally balance supply and demand, so users always get the best possible borrowing conditions.